-Previous notes introduced the idea of combined effects strategy for complex warfare.
-How can we understand this hybrid form of warfare more generally, as a competition that blends cooperation and confrontation?
+Previous notes introduced combined effects strategy for complex warfare.
+We can understand this form of warfare as a competition that blends cooperation and confrontation.

 Combined effects arise from four distinctions, degrees to which an actor decides to:

 OK, but how are combined effects better than singular effects?
 In other words, what can these distinctions or choices enable combined effects to do that simpler approaches to competition cannot?

 In answering this question, let’s take cooperation and confrontation as dialectical opposites.
 We can imagine confrontation as the thesis, and cooperation as an antithesis to that.
 The synthesis of these two concepts is coop-frontation; however, that result does not imply an additive or equal measure of the thesis and antithesis.
 Instead, the synthesis is a range of possibilities along a spectrum defined by its ideal-type end points — cooperation and confrontation.
 Why bother thinking this way instead of the typical “on” – “off” switch or “when peace fails” mentality?